yuebinhuang/mongo-rec/README.md

 To understand how to perform different CRUD operations on your MongoDB database, read `doc.ts`.
 You will use these functions to help you solve the `TODOs` for this prep.

+## Complete the TODOs in `server/concepts/user.ts`

+Hint: look at `server/framework/doc.ts` to understand what functions to use!
+Hint: remember to `await` for async functions.

 ## Running Locally

 Run `npm start` to start the server and the testing client.